johan--/PoiLocator/README.md

 http://oliverheilig.github.io/PoiLocator/

 This tutorial requires only xServer and JavaScript, you don't need any database or middleware.
-One restriction is, that this type solution only works for a limited number of POIs that can be completely loaded into the browser.
+One restriction is that this type solution only works for a limited number of POIs that can be completely loaded into the browser.
 I you have thousands or millions POIs, you need another set of tools, usually including a spatial database and a middleware.
 You should take a look at this tutorial then https://github.com/oliverheilig/SpatialTutorial/wiki

 To run the sample you need an xServer internet token.
 You can get a trial access [here](http://xserver.ptvgroup.com/en-uk/products/ptv-xserver-internet/test/).